Next Generation Private and Hybrid Clouds

 In October 2016, VMware and Amazon Web Services (AWS) announced a strategic partnership for a Hybrid Cloud that brings the two leaders in Enterprise IT together to deliver VMware's vSphere-based cloud service running on AWS.

 VMware Cloud on AWS, will bring VMware’s enterprise class Software-Defined Data Center software to the AWS cloud, and will enable customers to run any application across vSphere and VMware Cloud Foundation™ based private, public and hybrid cloud environments.
 The service will be optimized to run on next generation, elastic, bare metal AWS infrastructure.
 VMware Cloud on AWS will be powered by VMware Cloud Foundation™, a unified Software-Defined Data Center (SDDC) platform that integrates VMware vSphere, VMware Virtual SAN™ and NSX™ virtualization technologies, and will provide access to the broad range of AWS services, together with the functionality, elasticity, and security customers have come to expect from the AWS Cloud.
-Availability is expected to be in the mid-2017 time-frame.

 - Best-in-class Hybrid Cloud Capabilities